swipswaps/dots/README.md

 ## Known issues

 - During initial setup, `dconf update` is not executed properly and needs to be run second time manually after all changes are applied.
-- During initial setup, localrepo packages are not generated properly.
-- Telegram Desktop is old.
-Very, very old.
-- localrepo - it's a dirty hack to obtain some packages automatically.
-I'd much rather not have this.

 ## Motivation